eclipse-archived/ceylon-lang.org/documentation/tour/generics.md

 Finally, Ceylon eliminates one of the bits of Java generics that's really hard to get your head around: wildcard types.
 Wildcard types were Java's solution to the problem of *covariance* in a generic type system.
-Let's first explore the idea of covariance, and then see how covariance in Ceylon works.
+Let's first explore the idea of covariance, and then see how covariance works in Ceylon.

 ## Covariance and contravariance